jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/_packandstoreintrinsicpropertiesof.md

   @param _projectId The ID of the project to which the funding cycle belongs.
   @param _number The number of the funding cycle.
   @param _weight The weight of the funding cycle.
-  @param _basedOn The configuration of the based funding cycle.
+  @param _basedOn The configuration of the base funding cycle.
   @param _start The start time of this funding cycle.
 */
 function _packAndStoreIntrinsicPropertiesOf(